We provide marginalized members of our

 community, those experiencing homelessness

 or poverty, with the tools they need to build a hope-filled future.

 What starts with a meal and a safe place to sleep draws guests of Providence Emergency Shelter into deeper community, helping connect guests to life-changing services that will help them through their time of homelessness.

 Guests who choose to enter into a deeper restorative process begin in our Residential Program.
 Here each guest receives individualized counseling and coaching, and a unique action plan and course load, all serving to help them reimagine and redefine their future.

 Through our medical, dental, and behavioral health counseling practices we give patients the tools they need to overcome major health obstacles and pursue their life goals.

-Through Wonder Club Early Learning Center we provide a safe place for children to grow, learn and play, building a firm foundation for their future.
+Through Wonder Academy we provide a safe place for children to grow, learn and play, building a firm foundation for their future.

 In the Outreach Center, our community food bank, we provide weekly groceries to thousands of members of our community, helping families bridge the gap between living expenses and paying rent.